-Many groups with children like to take a 1-2 hour, edible tour of the farm, but with several fresh, organic samplings along the way.
+Many groups with children like to take a 1-2 hour, edible tour of the farm, but with several fresh, ecologically-grown samplings along the way.
 We usually hand out paper lunch-size bags to collect extra, favorite samplings to munch on the way or take home to share with family members.
 We have many trails around the fields, a bustling packing shed, berry patches, pumpkin patches, a mushroom forest, cows, chickens, wetlands, a kid garden, a sunflower house, an herb garden, and a backyard perfect for picnics with picnic tables, tree swings, a sand box, and some play structures.
 These tours are completely outside, and with children’s groups, we ask for a sliding scale of $1 to $5 per child.
 Please schedule in advance by contacting our email address.

 Educational Field Trips (1.5 to 2 hours)